steve-rodri/commit-analyzer/prompt.md

 ### Technical Implementation

   - Use Node.js with TypeScript
-  - Extract year from git commit timestamp
+  - Extract timestamp from git commit

   Output Format:

   CSV with headers:
-  year,category,summary,description
+  timestamp,category,summary,description

   The program should be robust, handle edge cases, and provide clear error messages for invalid commits or API failures.